FabioRosado/100DaysOfCode/Part II/log.md

 **Today's Progress**: Started working through a tutorial on how to build an app on electron from coursetro.

 **Thoughts:** I'm quite surprised by how easy it is to build the skelleton for the electron app - using html and css is amazing.
 Unfortunately, I couldn't go on with the tutorial.
 Will finish tomorrow though.

+---

+### Day 16: 16th September, 2018 (Tutorial: Electron App)
+##### Tutorial: Electron App

+**Today's Progress**: Finished the tutorial on creating an electron app.

+**Thoughts:**  It was interesting to do the tutorial, I have a few ideas on how to expand the app and perhaps even change the way how it looks like.
+One thing that seems interesting is that you can mix electron with other frameworks like VueJS.